Skip to contents

 Functions

-grim_ratio() takes the arguments x, n, items, and percent as in grim() and grim_map():
+grim_probability() takes the arguments x, n, items, and percent as in grim() and grim_map().
+As before, x must be a string to capture any trailing zeros:

 #> [1] 0.28